pythonai170624/pages/A12c-randomf-targ.md

 Steps:

 1. split train-test 70%-30%
+2. build DecisionTreeClassifier and RandomForestClassifier (100 estimators)
-2. use accuracy_score for both models
+3. use accuracy_score for both models
-3. use random forest with 100 estimators
+4. print the accuracy
-4. create bar plot for comparison
+5. create bar plot for comparison

 Sample code: